google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 ### Opening the Contact Picker

 The entry point to the Contact Picker API is `navigator.contacts.select()`.
-When called, it returns a Promise and shows the Contact Picker, allowing the user to select the contact(s) they want to share with the site.
-After selecting what to share and clicking *Done*, the promise resolves with an array of contacts selected by the user.
+When called, it returns a promise and shows the contact picker, allowing the user to select the contact(s) they want to share with the site.
+After selecting what to share and clicking **Done**, the promise resolves with an array of contacts selected by the user.

-You must provide an array of properties you’d like returned as the first parameter, and optionally whether multiple contacts can be selected as a second parameter.
+When calling `select()` you must provide an array of properties you’d like returned as the first parameter, and optionally whether multiple contacts can be selected as a second parameter.

 ```js
 const props = ['name', 'email', 'tel'];